aspnetboilerplate/sample-blog-module/README.md

 ### Notes
 This module is developed to be a sample for module development.
 It's pretty new and there is no much functionality for now.

+If you are using ABP's ASP.NET MVC 5.x & AngularJs template, then you need to add a new menu item for the blog in "**sidebar-nav.js**" because menu items are defined in client side for ASP.NET MVC 5.x & AngularJs template.